icanos/SMAStudio/README.md

 # SMA Studio

 Download the latest release at the release page.
-Latest version is 1.0.1
+Latest version is 2.0.1 and **Powershell 5.0 is required**!

 ## Overview
 SMA Studio is a free IDE for developing and managing a Microsoft System Center Service Management Automation environment as well as Microsoft Azure Automation.
 It comes with a wide range of great features to ease your work.